Kwiambal: Tribal status

+In his 1930 publication "The Social Organization of Australian Tribes.
+Part II", Radcliffe-Brown mentioned that the Anewan tribal social structure includes the Kwiambal, Ngarabal, and Juckenbal.
+Additionally, one of the Kwiambal informants was a survivor of the Slaughterhouse Creek massacre near Warialda.

 Tindale intuited that the geographic context a day's riding from Warialda would imply that these people, whom Ridley called Yukumba, must have been Kwiambal.
 At the same time he did not exclude the possibility that they may have been a horde of the Jukambal.
 The objections to merging the Kwiambal with Jukambal, or vice versa, were twofold: the size of their estimated territory was too large to refer to a clan or band society, and, secondly, the ethnonym Kwiambal has a -bal tribal suffix.